 BEST BUDGET OPTION:Surfshark has no connection limit, a no-logging policy, and cutting-edge security features, which means users can rest assured that their privacy is in good hands.
 A 30-day money-back guarantee is also included.

 Money-back guarantee: 30 DAYS

-ExpressVPN is the most thorough when it comes to the concept of split tunneling.
+ExpressVPN is very thorough when it comes to split tunneling.
 This feature is available in the Windows and macOS desktop apps.
 In both cases, the settings area of the VPN app includes a split tunneling definition page.

 ExpressVPN is one of the few providers that includes an app to install on your flashed wifi router.
 This app includes options to implement another type of split tunneling.
 You can specify which devices in your home will have all of their traffic channeled through the VPN and which will be left unprotected.
 The router split tunneling screen lists all recently connected devices and shows an on/off toggle next to each – the devices don’t have to be connected at the time of nomination.

-Standard features on ExpressVPN include strong encryption, access to servers in 94 countries, an allowance of five simultaneous connections, and the ability to unblock Netflix and many other streaming services.
+Standard features on ExpressVPN include strong encryption, access to servers in 94 countries (with local IP addresses), an allowance of five simultaneous connections, and the ability to unblock Netflix and many other streaming services.
 Apps are available for Windows, macOS, Linux, Android, and iOS.

 - Split tunneling per device at the router level